How do experts measure brand awareness effectively?

 In this guide, we’ll break down everything you need to know about ad impressions: what they are, how they work, and why they matter for your brand’s growth.

-An ad impression refers to the number of times an advertisement is displayed on a screen, whether on a web page, social media platform, search engine, or mobile app.
+An ad impression simply means the number of times an advertisement is displayed on a screen, whether on a web page, social media platform, search engine, or mobile app.
 Each time an ad loads on a user’s device, it is counted as one impression, regardless of whether the user interacts with it.

 Ad Impressions vs. Other Key Brand Visibility Metrics